 The term loan portion of the Credit Agreement is subject to quarterly amortization of principal, with an amount equal to 1.25% of the initial aggregate principal amount of the facility payable quarterly through September 30, 2007 (except in the case of the initial quarterly payment on June 30, 2006 of 2.5%) and 2.5% of the initial aggregate principal amount of the facility payable quarterly from December 31, 2007 through September 30, 2010 with any remaining amounts payable in 2011.
-Voluntary prepayments of the term loan portion of the credit facility are applied as the Company may elect, including ratably to the remaining quarterly amortization payments of \$20.0 million, \$8.0 million and \$25.0 million, respectively, which were applied ratably to the remaining quarterly amortization payments.
-In connection with these voluntary prepayments, the Company wrote off \$0.4 million, \$0.1 million and \$0.3 million, respectively, of deferred financing costs, which are recorded in interest expense.
-The quarterly amortization payments began in June 2006 with an initial payment of \$5.4 million and continued with payments of \$2.6 million and \$2.3 million in September 2006 and December 2006, respectively.
-The September amortization payments were reduced from their initial contractual amounts due to the application of the voluntary prepayments.
+Voluntary prepayments of the term loan portion of the credit facility are applied as the Company may elect, including ratably to the remaining quarterly amortization payments.
+In September and November 2007, the Company made voluntary prepayments of \$8.0 million and \$6.0 million, respectively, which were applied ratably to the remaining quarterly amortization payments.
+In connection with these voluntary prepayments, the Company wrote off \$0.1 million of deferred financing costs for each prepayment, which are recorded in interest expense.
+In March, June, September and December 2007, the Company made the quarterly principal amortization payments of \$2.3 million, \$2.3 million, \$2.2 million and \$4.1 million, respectively.

-The revolving credit facility portion of the Credit Agreement carries an unused fee of between 0.5% and 0.375% per annum based on the Company's leverage ratio, and there are no mandatory reductions in the revolving commitment under the revolving credit facility.
+The revolving credit facility portion of the Credit Agreement carries an unused fee of between 0.375% and 0.5% per annum based on the Company's then current leverage ratio, and there are no mandatory reductions in the revolving commitment under the revolving credit facility.
 Borrowings under this revolving credit facility bear interest at floating rates based upon either a LIBOR or a prime interest rate option selected by the Company, plus a spread of 1.50% to 2.25% and 0.50% to 1.25%, respectively, to be determined based on the then current leverage ratio.
 Borrowings under the swing-line sub-facility bear interest at the prime interest rate.
 Amounts available under the Company's revolving credit facility may be used for working capital, capital expenditures, permitted acquisitions and general corporate purposes, subject to various limitations.
-At December 31, 2006 the Company had \$1.6 million outstanding under the swing-line sub-facility, with no borrowings outstanding under the swing-line sub-facility at December 31, 2005.
+At December 31, 2007 the Company had no borrowings outstanding under the swing-line subfacility.
+At December 31, 2006, the Company had \$1.6 million outstanding under the swing-line sub-facility, which was paid off in January 2007.

-The Company maintained outstanding standby letters of credit totaling \$11.3 million, \$8.1 million and \$0.1 million as collateral in relation to its workers compensation insurance agreements, professional liability insurance agreements and a foreign office lease agreement, respectively, at December 31, 2006.
+The Company maintained outstanding standby letters of credit totaling \$10.1 million, \$9.8 million and \$0.1 million as collateral in relation to its professional liability insurance agreements, workers compensation insurance agreements, and a foreign office lease agreement, respectively, at December 31, 2007.
 Each of these letters of credit bears interest at a fixed rate of 1.50% to 2.25% based on the Company's leverage ratio.
-Total outstanding standby letters of credit at December 31, 2006 and 2005 was \$19.5 million and \$9.6 million, respectively.
+Total outstanding standby letters of credit at December 31, 2007 and 2006 was \$20.0 million and \$19.5 million, respectively.